Testing & Placement

 -

-Evidence-Based Reading & Writing (EBRW) SAT score of 650 or higher (by the Jan.
-2025 test).
+Evidence-Based Reading & Writing (EBRW) SAT score of 650 or higher (by January 2025 test)

-ACT Reading score of 28 or higher (by the Jan.
-2025 test).
+ACT Reading score of 28 or higher (by January 2025 test)

-Students with SAT/ACT exemptions will automatically be placed into College Writing 101
+Students with SAT/ACT exemptions will be automatically placed into College Writing 101.

-Students with AP exemptions will receive credit for College Writing 101
+Students with AP exemptions will receive credit for College Writing 101.

 Dual Enrollment